nehatkr/DevHive-Backend/README.md

--created a utils folder with file validation.js and write validation while sign up the user -now install a npm package bcrypt for hashing the password -now create a login api with emailId , password with hashed password
+-created a utils folder with file validation.js and write validation while sign up the user -now install a npm package bcrypt for hashing the password -now create a login api with emailId , password with hashed password -now adding the jwt and cookie authentications -installed cookie-parser for reading the cookie from the req.body , build by express js -installed jsonwebtoken(jwt)